Explore this course:

 - Managing Climate Change

-This module aims to engender a detailed understanding of the development of ideas and theories of climate change, integrating the core social and physical science behind our understandings of climate change with a critical analysis of how this is interpreted and communicated.
+This module aims to provide students with a strong understanding of the social and physical science of climate change with relevance to international development.
 This understanding is then applied to consider the challenge of living with climate change in the Global South.
 The module is taught through seminars and lectures.
 Lectures introduce and impart factual knowledge while seminars allow discussion and an emphasis on applying key concepts to practical situations.
 Together these structure students' learning, and provide an environment in which they can develop their skills in researching, presenting and debating arguments drawn from the wide ranging literature on climate change.15 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.